 Guidance related to broadcast content and standards.

-For programmes broadcast prior to 9 May 2016, the previous Guidance is available at the National Archives.
+For programmes broadcast prior to 3 April 2017, the previous Guidance is available at the National Archives.
 Each time Guidance is updated the date is shown next to the Guidance links below.

 This guidance is to aid those broadcasters that carry psychic PTV advertising content and in particular to highlight Ofcom’s likely interpretation of the relevant BCAP Code rules relating to some compliance issues.